 TABLE OF AUTHORITIES ii

 PRELIMINARY STATEMENT1

 INTEREST OF AMICUS CURIAE

 ARGUMENT

 I. A PLAIN READING OF "CITIZEN" THROUGHOUT THE STATE CONSTITUTION SHOWS THAT THE TERM IS NOT SYNONYMOUS WITH "CITIZEN OF THE UNITED STATES."

 II.
-THE CONSTITUTIONAL CONVENTIONS THAT FRAMED ARTICLE II, SECTION 1 CONFIRM THAT "CITIZEN" WAS-AND CONTINUES TO BE-INTENTIONALLY DIVORCED FROM U.S.
+THE CONSTITUTIONAL CONVENTIONS THAT FRAMED ARTICLE II, SECTION 1 CONFIRM THAT "CITIZEN" WAS-AND CONTINUES TO BE-INTENTIONALLY DIVORCED FROM U.S. CITIZENSHIP

-CITIZENSHIP
+A. In 1821, Delegates to the Constitutional Convention Chose to Ascribe State Citizenship to Article II, Section 1

 B. In 1846, Delegates to the Constitutional Convention Acknowledged that the State Constitution Did Not Define "Citizen" in Article II, Section 1 to Mean U.S. Citizen and Affirmed That Interpretation10

 C. In 1867, Delegates to State Constitutional Convention Rejected Tethering "Citizen" in Article II, Section 1 to U.S. Citizenship to Avoid Disenfranchising Black Men Who Were Stripped of U.S. Citizenship by the Dred Scott Decision

 III.
 AFTER THE DRED SCOTT DECISION, BLACK MEN VOTED IN NEW YORK STATE BETWEEN 1857 AND 1868 AS CITIZENS OF THIS STATE

 CONCLUSION

 PRINTING SPECIFICATIONS STATEMENT

 APPENDIX OF NON-PUBLICLY AVAILABLE SOURCES